Jalen Hurts among best bets for anytime touchdown scorer picks on TNF

-Eagles vs. Giants anytime touchdown scorer picks, predictions, betting odds: Target Jalen Hurts on TNF
+Eagles vs. Giants anytime touchdown scorer picks, betting odds, predictions: Target Jalen Hurts on TNF

 The SportsLine Projection Model has locked in its top anytime TD scorer picks for New York vs. Philadelphia on Thursday Night Football